0xSero/partisia-docs/docs/voting-contract.md

 ### Generating the ABI and deploying

 The ABI (application binary interface) describes how the shape of the contract state and the action input parameters.
 The ABI is a single, compact binary file that describes how to read/write all the fields of the state and all parameters of the actions.
-In essence it allows the dashboard to construct a graphical user interface for your contract.
+In essence, it allows the dashboard to construct a graphical user interface for your contract.

 The generator lives in the folder `pbc-abigen`.
 First you need to compile it using: `cargo build --release`.
 You can now generate your ABI file by pointing `pbc-abigen` to your contract: